Search

 The research will deliver a deep understanding of system dynamics and support sustainable business models and decision-making at different governance levels across industry, policy and the public.
 The framework can then support social contracts for net zero, sustainability, job and skills development, and impact on short- and long-term energy resilience, including energy security, access and cost.

-This project is led by Mirjam Röder.
+This project is led by Mirjam Röder together with Dan Taylor, Aston University.